Syphist/Shiny-Counter/README.md

 * -n: This will toggle the NoFile setting on when the program starts, as the default is off.
 * -m {value}: This will set your Mode setting to the {value} if it is a number 0-3, otherwise it will set it to 0.
 * -c {value}: This will set the counter to the {value}.
 Anything that is not a number is counted as 0 by default in bash.
 * -p {value}: This will set the phase counter to the {value}.
-Anything that is not a number is not accepted.
+Anything that is not a number or is less than 1 is not accepted.
 * -t {value}: This will set the total counter to the {value}.
-Anything that is not a number is not accepted.
+Anything that is not a number or is less than the counter is not accepted.

 # Supported Platforms
 This will work on anything with a Unix-like terminal and bash.
 This means it will run out of the box on both Linux and macOS in the terminal.
 To get this running on a platform like Windows you will either need a 3rd party program, or in the case for Windows 10, you can enable the developer option to have an Ubuntu terminal as an offical application.